4 CRM models that boost customer loyalty

 CRM stands for Customer Relationship Management.
 It is the foundational strategy a company uses to develop a customer-centric culture that focuses on managing and optimizing their current and future client relationships.

-CRM helps businesses analyze data about their customers’ interactions with the company in order to improve the value provided to customers and increase retention and profit.
+In short, companies that specialize in CRM help businesses analyze data about their customers’ interactions with the company in order to improve the value provided to customers and increase retention and profit.

 In other words, CRM relies on a deep understanding of the customer (individually and collectively) in order to meet their needs, exceed their expectations, and deliver value.
 Ultimately, the companies that do this best will have an advantage over their competitors.